Economy of California: Agriculture

 Compared to other states, California has a large agriculture industry (including fruit, vegetables, dairy, and wine production), The total economic contribution is likely more than double this value (see below).
-Airborne exports of perishable fruits and vegetables amounted to approximately $579 million in 2007.
-By way of comparison, California exported more agricultural products by air that year than 23 other states did by all modes of transport.
-Its agriculture is somewhat dependent on illegal immigrants.
+Total exports of agricultural products amounted to approximately $22.5 billion in 2022.By way of comparison, California exported more agricultural products by air that year than 23 other states did by all modes of transport.
+Its agriculture is somewhat dependent on illegal immigrantion.

 According to the California Department of Food and Agriculture, "California agriculture is a $42.6 billion dollar industry that generates at least $100 billion in related economic activity."
 The state's agricultural sales first exceeded $30 billion in 2004, making it more than twice the size of any other state's agriculture industry.

 The state's almond industry produces the most export value of any farm product, with $4.5 billion in foreign sales in 2016.
 Dairy and dairy products ranked second to almonds with a total export value of $1.42 billion, a 24 percent increase over 2010.
 California leads the United States in strawberry production; due to its optimal climate and productive soil, the state is the source of over 80% of the nation's strawberry harvest.